micropython/micropython/docs/reference/glossary.rst

         ``close()``, etc. A stream is an important concept in MicroPython;
         many I/O objects implement the stream interface, and thus can be used consistently and interchangeably in different contexts.
-For more information on streams in MicroPython, see the `uio` module.
+For more information on streams in MicroPython, see the `io` module.

     UART
         Acronym for "Universal Asynchronous Receiver/Transmitter".
 This is a